marco-scatassi/GeoSpatial-analysis/facility-location-Bergen/data/09_streamlit_md/Theoretical framework.md

 Further classification can be done within each of the 3 previous categories.
 However, the one adopted in this work is the **p-center location problem**.
 This formulation as well as its stochastic version will be described in the following sections.

 ### Deterministic Formulation
+Referring to [5], the **p-center location** problems aim to minimize the maximum distance between demand points and their associated facility.
+It is assumed that all demand points are covered.
+A possible formulation for the **p-center problem**, as described in [5], is provided below.

+#### Formulation
 $$
 \begin{aligned}
 & \min L \\